Kaimaumau fire: Evacuees to spend third night out of homes as 2000ha fire rages on - NZ Herald

 The last major fire in the area, in 2009-10, took seven weeks to put out.

-That was because the fire spread into underground peat, where it was extremely difficult to reach.
+That was because the fire spread into underground peat, where it was extremely difficult to extinguish.

 Henwood said there were initial concerns that could happen again, but it was now thought to be unlikely because the water table was so high the peat could not ignite.